OpenAI

 -

-You have installed Python 3.9 or later and pip.
+You have installed Python 3.9 or later and the corresponding pip.

 -

-You have installed Poetry, Pyobvector, and OpenAI SDK.
-The installation commands are as follows:
+You have installed Poetry, seekdb, and the OpenAI SDK.

-Contact the seekdb deployment engineer or administrator to obtain the connection string of seekdb, for example:
+Contact the seekdb deployment team or administrator to obtain the database connection string.
+For example:

 -

-$database_name: The name of the database to be accessed.tipThe user for connection must have the
+$database_name: the name of the database to be accessed.tipThe user needs to have the

 -